Belarusian Railway to purchase 50 regional trains

 Besides the mentioned plans, Belarusian Railway has already signed an agreement with Polish rolling stock manufacturer Pesa for supplying 6 six-car diesel trains in 2019-2020.
 The railway company operates several Pesa-made units.
 Six one-car diesel railbuses 620M were produced by Pesa together with its Belarusian partner Belkommunmash and were delivered in 2012-2013.
 Also, Pesa supplied to Belarusian Railway seven three-car diesel units 730M in 2014-2016.

-All the Belarusian Flirts were produced in Siedlce, at the Stadler’s facility in Poland.
+Most of the Belarusian Flirts were produced in Siedlce, at the Stadler’s facility in Poland.
 Meanwhile, in 2013, the company constructed the production complex in Fanipol, close to Minsk.
 The Belarusian subsidiary Stadler Minsk manufactures trains and trams for Russia, Azerbaijan, Belarus, Norway, Hungary and other countries.